Tour of Our

 Metallurgical and Materials Engineering

-One more Patent granted to Prof. Parasuraman and his to MS Entrepreneurship student, Balamurugan
+One more Indian Patent granted to Prof. Parasuraman Swaminathan and his team

 Metallurgical and Materials Engineering